J. Matt Thomas

 Director &Youth Program Coordinator

 Agnes Chavez is a new media artist and educator working at the intersection of art, science and technology for the past 30 years.
 In 1996 she developed the Sube: Teaching Language thru Art, Music & Games curriculum now serving half a million elementary grade children in second language learning.
-Through her passion for science and art she created the STEMarts Lab whose mission is to explore a collaborative exchange between the arts and STEM (Science, technology, engineering, math) as a way to engage youth in creative 21st cen. learning and social practice.
-She brings Sci-Art collaborations and the STEMarts Lab to The Paseo with the goal of engaging youth from every single school in Taos County in the festival’s art making process.
+Through her passion for science and art she created the STEMarts Lab an R &D Lab that explores an interdisciplinary exchange between the arts and STEM (Science, technology, engineering, math) as a way to engage youth in creative 21st century learning through social practice.
+She brings the STEMarts Lab to The Paseo with the goal of engaging Taos county youth in the festival’s STEAM-making process.

 Rachel Cohen has been involved with interactive media and learning since the early ’90’s where she spent many years in Silicon Valley contributing to new media technologies and experiences.
 She is thrilled to be part of the team bringing large-scale, interactive art to Taos.
 Seeing the Taos community and its visitors come alive in a whole new way through The PASEO just tickles her.